 should contact the Admissions Advisor, MU College of Veterinary

 Medicine, as soon as possible.
 If the course is acceptable,

-the applicant is advised to include a copy of the response letter when submitting their application.
+the applicant is advised to produce a copy of the response letter when submitting their application.

 The faculty of the College of Veterinary Medicine strongly encourage applicants to include as many of the following courses as possible among their electives.
 We have found that anatomy and physiology are especially challenging for students lacking a background in those subjects.